chimaera66/DNA-autosomal-superkit-creator/README.md

 ## How to use create_superkit.py:
+This script will combine kits from compatible versions described above to a superkit

 1. Put your raw autosomal DNA files into the ./input/ folder and make sure they are unpacked (in .txt or .csv format)